-- Comparing Tab.
-5 and 7, we can see that the traffic generation cap on the sender side does not significantly impact the network throughput measured, on average.
-Hence, the network throughput measured through synthetic traffic generation can be considered reliable since the sender machine proved not to be a bottleneck for the communication. - The intra-cloud network throughput is very similar across the different regions (see the small standard deviation values): the cloud provider seems to adopt a strategy to guarantee similar network performance to its customers in different regions.
+- The intra-cloud network throughput is very similar across the different regions (see the small standard deviation values): the cloud provider seems to adopt a strategy to guarantee similar network performance to its customers in different regions.
 This is interesting considering that the hourly cost for a VM varies with the regions (there is a gap of +40% between the least and most expensive regions).
 Consider the case of a user having a distributed application running on multiple VMs, exchanging data among them, and whose performance depends on the network throughput but not on the location of the data center (e.g. a scientific application).
 In this case, deploying all the VMs inside the cheapest region seems the best option to obtain the maximum performance at the lowest cost.
-Note this finding is not valid for other cloud operators such as Microsoft Azure [25], where the intra-cloud network throughput measured in different regions significantly varied.
-This further highlights how each cloud provider has its own way of organizing the network resources [22]. - Traffic is exchanged at a slightly higher rate along the private channel compared to the public one.
+Note this finding is not valid for other cloud operators such as Microsoft Azure [27], where the intra-cloud network throughput measured in different regions significantly varied.
+This further highlights how each cloud provider has its own way of organizing the network resources [24]. - Traffic is exchanged at a slightly higher rate along the private channel compared to the public one.
 Also considering the extra-fee paid to use public channels, cloud customers should always prefer the private channels over the public ones, when possible. - Also, for almost all the explored combinations of VM size, we have observed equal or higher network throughput for TCP compared to UDP.
-Our analyses indicate that the cloud provider allows medium, large, and xlarge VMs to deliver UDP (TCP) traffic at maximum 300 (300), 696 (700), 993 (996) Mbps respectively.
+Our analyses indicate that the cloud provider allows medium, large, and xlarge VMs to deliver UDP (TCP) traffic at maximum 300 (300), 696 (700), 993 (996) Mbps, respectively.
 Similarly, medium, large, and xlarge VMs are allowed to receive UDP (TCP) traffic at maximum 300 (301), 708 (702), 993 (996) Mbps.
 Hence, although EC2 documentation reports as Moderate the network performance for both medium and large instances, our results show that large VMs definitely receive more network resources than medium instances. - Finally, when the network throughput is the most important aspect, our results show that the best performance can be obtained with VMs of the same size.
 Indeed, the maximum throughput is always limited by the minimum size between the sender and receiver.
 Fig. 7 compares the network performance (i.e. the maximum sender-to-receiver throughput) and the total hourly cost normalized to the cost of a single medium VM.
 Using two large VMs seems the best trade-off between cost and network performance.
-We have achieved the same conclusion when using also other (non network-related) performance indexes instead of the cost, such as the overall number of virtual CPUs or size of the amount of memory assigned to the VM.
+We have achieved the same conclusion when also using other (non network-related) performance indexes instead of the cost, such as the overall number of virtual CPUs or size of the amount of memory assigned to the VM.
 Note that according to Fig. 7 the network throughput is not a monotonic function of the overall hourly cost.